Master of Architecture

 Lisa D. Schrenk PhD is Associate Professor of Architectural History, joining CAPLA in 2012.
 She received a B.A. from Macalester College with degrees in studio art and geography, a Master’s Degree in Architectural History from the University of Virginia, and a Ph.D. in Art History from the University of Texas at Austin.
-She has previously taught at the University of New Mexico, the University of Minnesota, Montana State University, the University of California, Davis, and during the previous ten years in the School of Architecture and Art at Norwich University.
-In 2006 and again in 2012 she was named a Charles A. Dana I Award recipient for excellence in teaching, research, and service.
-Other professional achievements include having her recent book The Oak Park Studio of Frank Lloyd Wright (University of Chicago Press, 2021) receive a coveted star review from Publishers Weekly and her book Building a Century of Progress: The Architecture of Chicago’s 1933-34 World’s Fair (University of Minnesota Press, 2007) named to Choice Review’s 2008 List of Outstanding Academic Titles and receiving a Fulbright award to study sustainably development in Brazil.
-In 2008 she was awarded a We the People grant from the National Endowment for the Humanities for her research on the Oak Park studio, which she began while serving as Education Director for the Frank Lloyd Wright Home and Studio Foundation.
+In 2006 and again in 2012 she was named a Charles A. Dana I Award recipient for excellence in teaching, research, and service at Norwich University.
+Other professional achievements include having her recent book The Oak Park Studio of Frank Lloyd Wright (University of Chicago Press, 2021) receive a coveted star review from Publishers Weekly and her book Building a Century of Progress: The Architecture of Chicago’s 1933-34 World’s Fair (University of Minnesota Press, 2007) named to Choice Review’s 2008 List of Outstanding Academic Titles.
+She received a Fulbright-Hays award to study sustainably development in Brazil and a We the People grant from the National Endowment for the Humanities for her research on the Oak Park studio, which she began while serving as Education Director for the Frank Lloyd Wright Home and Studio Foundation.
 In 2020 she was named AIA Arizona Community Educator of the Year, in part for initiating and serving as faculty advisor for the UA Women in Architecture Society.